liusida/VoxCAD/README.md

 4.4 Change "Temp (deg C)" to like "40".

+5. Damping

+5.1 Set "Ground Damping Ratio (z)" to "0.04" if you feel the robot is too energetic.

 Now you can see your robot moving.

 Wrong order may cause "Segmentation fault" error. :(